MohamedShiha/Pitch-Perfect/README.md

 * Open the project folder in xcode.
 * Run the project using the `play` button on top left corner of xcode as you can see below in the screenshot.

-## Things Learnt

-* Setting up a navigation structure that creates an intuitive flow through the app
-* Building stackviews
-* Manulating audio records and applying autio effects

 ## Authors

 * [Mohamed Shiha](https://github.com/MohamedShiha)